 Are there opportunities for experiential learning during study abroad?

 Yes!
 Internships are a key part of many study abroad programs, and an excellent way to immerse yourself in the local culture.
 You can also find opportunities to volunteer locally.
 And after your program ends, you may find volunteer or internship opportunities to extend your stay.
 You could apply for support for an unfunded internship or pursue a grant from the Andrew W. Mellon Foundation to support the integration of study abroad with senior-level work back on campus.

 I’d like to apply my research skills to help meet a community or organizational need.
 Is there support for that?

 The Academic Outreach Endowment Fund provides financial support for projects that engage research skills in helping to meet community-identified needs.
 Examples of these approaches include project-based learning (when there is a direct community connection), service-learning, community-based learning, and participatory action research.

-I’ve heard that the Monterey Institute of International Studies (MIIS) is a part of Middlebury.
+I’ve heard that the Middlebury Institute of International Studies at Monterey (MIIS) is a part of Middlebury.
 Are there opportunities for undergraduates there?

 If you are interested in the international realm, you’ll definitely want to explore what MIIS offers: